aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 How much deeper would the ocean be without sponges?
+> 🥠 Actions speak louder than fortune cookies.

-Last update: Wed Jul  8 07:21:08 2026
+Last update: Thu Jul  9 08:16:55 2026

 ### Let's play! 🎮